-Call of Duty is infamous for the wide variety of bugs that it suffers from, and the Warzone 'Connection Failed' error is just another example to add to the list.
+Call of Duty is infamous for the wide variety of bugs that it suffers from - for example, the goldflake error - and the Warzone 'Connection Failed' error is just another example to add to the list.
 If you've encountered this error, you've probably found yourself unable to access the game.
 Which is annoying at the best of times.
 But if you've arranged to join your squad, and they're left waiting, it can be even worse.

 But dry those tears.
 We've put together some suggestions for what you might be able to do to overcome this terrible situation.
 You'll be back in the thick of the action in no time.

 And once you've got yourself sorted, you may want to know whether Warzone 2 is coming to PS4 or Xbox One.

 How To Fix The 'Connection Failed' Error

 Unlike some errors that have a very clear cause, and therefore a very clear solution, a connection error can be a little harder to diagnose and resolve.
 But on the other hand, a connection error basically comes down to one of two issues: a problem at your end, or a problem at their end.